The scale of the global challenges

 Laxmi, 35, and her nine-year-old daughter Kanchan stand inside their temporary shelter, in Rasuwa District.
 Their home and all their belongings were destroyed in the earthquakes that struck Nepal in April 2015, which killed over 8,000 people.

 Thanks to a toolkit and materials donated by ActionAid, Laxmi’s family were able to build a safe temporary shelter.
 Laxmi said:

 It may not be a lot in terms of cash, but it has made a million dollars' worth of difference to us.
 What has helped us most has been the corrugated iron sheeting.
 Before we were staying under plastic tarps, and it was impossible to keep the rain out.
 We had seen the worst of life and we needed a place to have proper family time and feel secure again.
 The toolkit allowed us to put the pieces together and make that happen.
 It gave us hope."

 Aid supports long-term change

-International aid provides long-term support to help people escape poverty.
-It helps improve access to healthcare and education and challenges structural issues which drive poverty, like inequality, corruption and corporate tax dodging.
+International aid provides long-term support to help people overcome poverty.
+It helps improve access to healthcare and education and challenges structural issues which drive poverty, like inequality (including gender inequality), corruption and corporate tax dodging.

 Does foreign aid work?

-DfID, which oversees our efforts to combat global poverty, is a true world leader which delivers life-changing work in support of the poorest and most marginalised people in the world.
-American Microsoft founder and philanthropist Bill Gates said that DfID is “widely recognized as one of the most effective, efficient, and innovative aid agencies in the world”; and Publish What You Fund rated it as “very good” (the highest category) in their Aid Transparency Index.1
+DfID, which oversaw our efforts to combat global poverty until September 2020, was a true world leader which delivered life-changing work in support of the poorest and most marginalised people in the world.
+Publish What You Fund rated it as “very good” (the highest category) in their Aid Transparency Index.2

 Britain’s role in supporting some of the poorest people in the world means that we should be proud of its role at the forefront of international development.